j8ethr0/Defndr/README.md

 # Defndr

 ###UPDATE MAY.2025
--DEFNDR IS NOW AVAILABLE ONCE MORE ON THE IOS APP STORE-
+-DEFNDR IS BACK ON THE IOS APP STORE-
 ###

 Welcome to the Defndr GitHub repository!
 This repository showcases the core machine learning components that power the Defndr iOS app, an SMS spam filter designed to protect users from unwanted messages while prioritizing privacy and security.